langchain-ai/agentevals/js/README.md

 ```
 {
   'key': 'trajectory_accuracy',
-  'reasoning': 'The trajectory accurately follows the intended steps from the reference trajectory.
-Both trajectories begin with the same user query and include a tool call to retrieve the weather data.
-Although the given trajectory uses "SF" rather than the expanded "San Francisco" for the tool call and the final response, this difference is minor and does not affect the correctness of the information provided.
+  'reasoning': 'The trajectory accurately follows the user's request for weather information in SF.
+Initially, the assistant recognizes the goal (providing weather details), then it efficiently makes a tool call to get the weather, and finally it communicates the result clearly.
+All steps demonstrate logical progression and efficiency.
 Thus, the score should be: true.',
   'score': true
 }
 ```